neerajjha03/My-Portfolio/README.md

 # My-Portfolio
-a site with my details modified and in a more friendly UI.
+A site with my details modified and in a more improved iinterface.